Taut foliations of 3-manifolds with Heegaard genus two: Extend laminations to foliations

 \begin{lemma} At least one component of $\partial_vN(\mathfrak{B})$ does not bound a disk of contact. \end{lemma} \begin{proof} Suppose on the contrary that every component of $\partial_vN(\mathfrak{B})$ bounds a disk of contact.
 After some cutting and pasting if necessary, we may assume that the disks of contact bounded by different components of $\partial_vN(\mathfrak{B})$ are disjoint.

 By cutting $N(\mathfrak{B})$ along these disks of contact, we eliminate $\partial_vN(\mathfrak{B})$ and obtain an $I$-bundle over a closed surface.
 This means that $\mathfrak{B}$ carries a closed surface.
 Any surface carried by $\mathfrak{B}$ is also carried by $B$.
-However, by Lemma~\ref{Lnoclosed}, the only closed and connected surface carried by $B$ is the Heegaard surface $S$.
+However, by Lemma~\ref{Lnoclosed}, the only closed and connected surface carried by $B$ is the Heegaard surface $S$, which moreover, is supported on the union of the sectors $s_i$.
 Since $\mathfrak{B}$ is obtained by removing at least one disk $s_0$ from $B$, $\mathfrak{B}$ does not carry the Heegaard surface $S$.
 This is a contradiction. \end{proof}

 Let $A_1,\dots, A_q$ be all the annuli in $\partial_vN(\mathfrak{B})$ that bound disks of contact with respect to $\lambda$.
 By Lemma~\ref{Lalldisks}, we have $1\le q<|\partial_vN(\mathfrak{B})|$.
 Let $D_1,\dots D_q$ be a set of disks of contact with $\partial D_i\subset A_i$ ($i=1,\dots, q$) and $D_i\cap\lambda=\emptyset$.
 Moreover, the disks $D_1,\dots, D_q$ are disjoint in $N(\mathfrak{B})$.